software-t-rex/monospace/docs/monospace/cli/md/monospace_state.md

 ### Synopsis

-The state command allow to pin the state of all projects in the monospace and to restore pinned states at a later time.
-This can be useful when you want to reproduce a particular state of your monospace and to share it with co-workers.
+The state command allow to "pin" the state of all projects in the monospace and to "restore" pinned states at a later time.
+This can be useful when you want to reproduce a particular state of your monospace and share it with co-workers.

+Basically this store the current revision of all projects in the monospace.
+This is not a full backup of the monospace as it does not store the content of the projects but only the revision of each project.

+When using the "state restore" command, each projects will be checked out to the given revision.
+This will leave your repositories in a detached head state.

+Local projects will be ignored and left as is.

 This is highly experimental, any feedback will be greatly appreciated!